ICB-DCM/pyABC/doc/sge.rst

 Quick start
 -----------

-The parallel package provides as main class the :class:`SGE <pyabc.sge.SGE>`.
-It's ``map`` method automatically parallelizes across an SGE cluster.
+The pyabc.sge package provides as most important class the :class:`SGE <pyabc.sge.SGE>`.
+It's ``map`` method automatically parallelizes across an SGE/UGE cluster.

-Usage of the parallel package is farly easy.
+Usage of the parallel package is fairly easy.
 For example

 .. code-block:: python